Terms in a residential tenancy agreement

 Fixed penalties instead of interest payment

 Fixed penalties are easier to calculate than interest.
 If the fixed amount is for a low amount, it will probably be seen as fair, but the landlord may be better off charging interest than a fixed amount.
-Not only may he recover more of his costs from non-payment, but he is also less likely to be challenged on whether the term is fair.
+Not only may he or she recover more of his or her costs from non-payment, but he or she is also less likely to be challenged on whether the term is fair.

 Expenses are fair (such as administration charges to send a letter to the tenant notifying him of unpaid rent) provided the charge reflects the true cost and provided the expense is necessarily incurred.
 Charges cannot penalise the tenant.
 Excessive charges would be deemed unfair.

 However, with the Tenant Fees Act, a tenant may challenge expenses, whatever the value.
 The cost of proving that they are fair is likely to be far more than the amount of the expense itself.

 Landlords should expect some cost to letting their property and would absorb such costs themselves.

 Rent review clauses are becoming less common in tenancy agreements, particularly ASTs, because it is usually simpler for the landlord to serve notice and end the current tenancy then agree a new tenancy on new terms.
 The effect of the tenant not signing the new agreement is the same as the tenant not agreeing to a higher rent - that the original tenancy ends and the tenant moves out.

 A rent review clause provides for a review by an independent party as to what is a fair rent.
 A true rent review (and not just a pre-agreed rent increase) may decrease the rent or increase it.
 Rent reviews should only take place after the fixed term has ended.